Fixing a non-booting linux install

 • Find the line that says linux, and go to the end of the line and put systemd.unit=rescue.target

-• Then hit ctrl + x or F10 to boot with the modified config.
+• Then hit Ctrl + x or F10 to boot with the modified config.

 • If the recovery shell doesn’t work, you can try an emergency shell(a more minimalistic recovery interface) by replacing systemd.unit=rescue.target with systemd.unit=emergency.target